Find Affordable College Courses

 $15,603 Average Tuition & Fees

-University of Illinois at Chicago did quite well in this year’s ranking of the best value schools for sociology students.
-It came in at #8 on the list.
+With a ranking of #8, University of Illinois at Chicago did quite well on this year’s best value schools for sociology students.
 Located in the city of Chicago, UIC is a public school with a very large student population.

 The average tuition and fees for an in-state undergraduate at UIC are $15,603 a year.
 On average, sociology graduates from UIC take out $20,250 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $136.

-Read full report on Sociology at University of Illinois at Chicago
+Full Sociology at University of Illinois at Chicago Report

 $15,240 Average Tuition & Fees

-Southern Illinois University Carbondale landed the #9 spot in the 2023 rankings for the best value sociology programs.
-Located in the small city of Carbondale, SIUC is a public school with a fairly large student population.
+Southern Illinois University Carbondale did quite well in this year’s ranking of the best value schools for sociology students.
+It came in at #9 on the list.
+Located in the city of Carbondale, SIUC is a public college with a large student population.

-In-state tuition fees for undergraduate students at SIUC are $15,240 per year.
+The average tuition and fees for an in-state undergraduate at SIUC are $15,240 a year.
 The average amount in student loans that sociology majors at SIUC take out is $23,250.

-Read full report on Sociology at Southern Illinois University Carbondale
+Full Sociology at Southern Illinois University Carbondale Report

 #10